I Am Not Your Negro: Critical response

 The result is an extraordinary and multifaceted reflection on Black racial identity in America, and a work dedicated to keeping Baldwin's ideas alive in the world.

-In July 2025, it ranked number 64 on Rolling Stones list of "The 100 Best Movies of the 21st Century."
+In July 2025, the film ranked number 64 on Rolling Stones list of "The 100 Best Movies of the 21st Century."

 Awards and nominations

 I Am Not Your Negro was nominated for numerous international awards and won over a dozen, including the following: